knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Class name of security manager.
 If set to empty string, uses "java.lang.SecurityManager".
 If unset, do not use any security manager.
+     To use postponement features in Conditional Permission you need to set is to "org.knopflerfish.framework.permissions.KFSecurityManager".

      Default: unset